 - 4. Over 85% of housing in the district is in the private sector, either owner occupied or privately rented.
 Despite recent initiatives much of this stock remains in poor condition and as much as 41% requires improvement.
 This strategy, covering the period 2010-2015, sets out our priorities over the next five years to secure such improvements in Dover's private sector housing. - 5.
-The strategy has been written taking account of the Private Sector House Condition surveys in 2001 and 2008.
+The strategy has been written taking account of the Private Sector House Condition surveys carried out in 2001 and 2008.
 These reveal a stock built predominately before 1944, which is below average condition with a high proportion in poor repair.
 Consultation with key stakeholders has already been undertaken to identify priorities for the future. - 6.
-The strategy also reflects the changes made in 2006 with the Housing Act 2004, which requires homes to be accessed in respect of their influence on health and safety rather than its physical condition.
-It is also influenced by the large numbers of homes in our district that do not meet the Decent Homes standard and the increasing needs of an older population wishing to remain safely in their home.
+The strategy also reflects the changes made in 2006 following the Housing Act 2004, which requires homes to be assessed in respect of their influence on health and safety rather than its physical condition.
+It is also influenced by the large numbers of homes in our district that do not meet the Decent Homes Standard and the increasing needs of an older population who wish to live safe and independent lives in their own homes for as long as possible.